Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/fiddlefoo/index.md

 The game looks pretty good, it's simple and minimal but works, and I don't know what else to say.

+### Simulation

+Oh, I do have one final thing to say.
+When simulating the game (through the interactive example in the rulebook), these were the results.

+* **Average #turns per game is ~18.5**.
+(This was 22 at first, when I'd forgotten to code that cards thrown at you actually, you know, _switch hands_.)
+* **Percentage turns where cards are given is ~92%**.
+This means that _most_ turns will allow someone to give at least one card away, but not all of them.
+That's a good balance.
+(This was only 75% at first, when I still had that bug I just mentioned.)
+  * This is interesting, because it means that actually _giving the cards_ somehow makes you more likely to give them away later too, but _also_ makes the game _shorter_.
+  * Anyway, it's all good news for game balance.
+* **Average #cards given is 2.8**.
+So, in a turn where somebody receives cards, they receive 3 on average.
+This feels a bit high, but then again, my simulation plays _randomly_ and players just give away _everything they can_.
+In a real game, you'll likely play smarter (creating smaller ranges) and not give away everything (to save a good card for your own next turn)
+* **Percentage of "safe" turns (distance > 3) is 5%.** This is, again, on the low side.
+But these computer players aren't trying to do achieve this special case at all, so then you're unlikely to manage it.
+Even so, 1 in 20 turns being "safe", means that even in random play it will happen once in an average game.

+There's some very basic intelligence in those computer players, such as "if you can give away LOADS of cards based on NUMBER, do that, instead of giving 1 based on distance".
+But it's extremely rudimentary and really doesn't influence these statistics much.

+On the interactive example, I "pre-play" 10--20 moves, just to get more varied situations and make the board look more interesting.
+The simulation starts, as it should, with the 2x2 starting board and every player 8 cards.

+{{% remark %}}
+I simply have a single variable I can set to `true` or `false` to turn the interactive example into a simulation (play 10,000 games; give no feedback or visuals of course).
+Otherwise, it's usually all exactly the same code.
+{{% /remark %}}

 ## Conclusion

 Another game done!
 Hopefully one that brings some people joy and that accomplished some of my original vision.
 (Which was to bring the original idea of _Cabanga!_, which is quite good, into different dimensions and game design directions.
 Add some extra strategy and variety, and make the game a little "meatier".)